 Grant Mazzy takes up a new position as morning host on Radio 660 in the tiny town of Pontypool, Ontario.
 He immediately conflicts with his producer Sydney Briar who insists that his maverick, confrontational manner is not suited to a small town environment.
 While they are on air, they begin to cover a strange report where a mob of locals appear to attack a doctor’s office and then go crazy in the streets, during which several people are killed.
 As they monitor the crisis, the doctor himself seeks refuge in the studio.
 He explains that the townspeople are infected with a virus that hides inside certain words of the English language.
 The infectee initially stumbles over and then mindlessly repeats words, before becoming a zombie that needs to attack others to pass on the virus.
 As the infected emerge inside and surround the studio, Grant and the others struggle to get the message out, knowing that the very words they use could also transmit the virus to the outside world.

 Bruce McDonald is a Canadian director with a modest reputation.
-McDonald gained attention with his third film Roadkill (1989) and then went onto the increasingly acclaimed likes of Highway 61 (1991), Hard Core Logo (1995), Hard Core Logo 2 (2010), which does feature some fantastic elements with a singer possessed by the spirit of the former film’s star, This Movie is Broken (2010), Trigger (2010) and the Halloween horror film Hellions (2015).
+McDonald gained attention with his third film Roadkill (1989) and then went onto the increasingly acclaimed likes of Highway 61 (1991), Hard Core Logo (1995), Hard Core Logo 2 (2010), which does feature some fantastic elements with a singer possessed by the spirit of the former film’s star, This Movie is Broken (2010), Trigger (2010), the Halloween horror Hellions (2015) and Dreamland (2019), a crime film that also features a vampire.
 These are films with a strong indie sensibility, albeit where Bruce McDonald has had to intersperse what he has wanted to do with more commercial work such as Tidal Wave (tv mini-series, 2007) and episodes of My Babysitter’s a Vampire (2011-2).

 These well-observed character interactions act as a superb introduction before the horror elements begin.
 Only two brief scenes occur outside the radio station – the majority of the drama is kept inside the studio, focused on the trio of characters reacting to things via telephone or tv screen as they try to keep the broadcast going.
 The contained nature of the drama does lead to a certain number of contrivations at various points – the introduction of a doctor for the sole purpose of having someone there to explain the virus; the character of Ken who relays what is happening via phone and is then cut off for long periods as other patches of drama are wheeled out before he manages to reconnect; or Georgina Reilly becoming infected and then being forgotten about for several minutes as a broadcast/interview takes place and reappearing again after.